chethankush/scorpy/Learning/Linux/Linux_cmds.md

 systemctl get-default : Retrieve the default target or run-level for system boot.

 systemctl mask service : Mask a service unit, preventing it from starting.

+reboot : Restart the system

+shutdown -r now : Shutdown and restart the system immediately

+systemctl reboot : Restart the system using systemctl

+init 6 : Change the system runlevel to reboot

+shutdown -h now : Shutdown the system immediately

+systemctl shutdown : Shutdown the system using systemctl

+init 0 : Change the system runlevel to halt

+ctrl +s : Pause terminal output

+ctrl+q : Resume terminal output
 ```

 ### Network Manager